By Jeff Leroux at InsideUp

 Andrew emphasized that they have a wide range of personas to which they need to message.
 The process they go through involves segmenting their buyers and then targeting their respective “watering holes” with content that addresses desired business outcomes.
 That ability to emphasize terminology around the business outcomes a client might be pursuing is what allows TierPoint to break through the noise level.
 Typically, the personas they pursue are senior and mid-level IT but also CFO and other C-suite executives.
 They also target the industry analyst community (represented by firms such as Gartner and Forrester).

-Once they have acquired a new client seeking specific business outcomes, TierPoint begins working with them to make sure the entire implementation is properly architected.
+Once they have successfully utilized their customer acquisition strategy, TierPoint begins working with them to make sure the entire implementation is properly architected.
 This ensures that the buyer experience is about them and their issues and not product-related messaging like “we offer digital transformation and colocation services” as every company’s migration to the cloud is a different process.
 TierPoint’s approach is to avoid the one-size-fits-all solution and invest in understanding each customer’s unique requirements.
 Their ability to manage hybrid (cloud and on-premises computing) migrations affirms that differentiation.
 Most data center firms are forced to outsource much of the services required to complete a customer’s migration to the cloud.
 By contrast, TierPoint has its own professional services team that can assist with a cloud migration, made up of data center and managed cloud services, including public cloud elements from Amazon Web Services (AWS) and Microsoft Azure

 I was curious to get into more detail with Andrew about their messaging and how they construct the content.
 Andrew began by providing examples of business outcomes they seek to address.
 He described a variety of potential hybrid computing models that involve different operating requirements in the cloud and specific platforms that may temporarily or permanently remain on-premises.